 Two-way communication

 This puts a speaker in the baby monitor so you can communicate with your child from another room.
-It can help when the baby is restless, but you don’t want to risk waking them up by going into the room.
+It can help when the baby is restless and you don’t want to risk waking them up by going into the room.

 Some models support two-way communication.